Open Access

 • There is some evidence that open access works are cited more often than those that are not open.

-Allows for Compliance with Funder Mandates
+Allows for Compliance with Public Access Funder Mandates

 • Many major funders, such as the National Institutes of Health (NIH) and the National Science Foundation (NSF), require publications that result from their grants be publicly available through an open access repository.